YashTakte/SciMaps-Global-Exhibit-Venue-Visualization/README.md

 ---

 ## Acknowledgements
 We acknowledge the Cyberinfrastructure for Network Science (CNS) Center and Lisel Record for their continuous feedback, support, and access to the dataset.
+We also thank Venkata Naga Sreya Kolachalama, Teaching Assistant for the Information Visualization course, for her valuable suggestions and insightful ideas that contributed to the improvement of this project.

 ---